 Safety: these appliances will not shut off if there is no flame present.
 This means that if the fire goes out for any reason, the gas will continue to flow.

 Ease: in order to light a fully manual burner, you must hold a flame up directly to the main burner.
-This means that the longer delay in ignition, the larger the resulting fire ball – some people are not comfortable with this.
+This means that the long delay in the ignition, the larger the resulting fireball – some people are not comfortable with this.

 Limited flame size: for a burner to meet the CSA/ANSI standard, fully manual outdoor burners are limited to a maximum of 65,000 BTU/h

 The main advantage of having a pilot is safety – gas cannot flow if there is no flame present.
 Having this type of safety control also allows for higher BTU outputs in certified fire pits.
-And lighting a pilot generally carries less risk than directly lighting a main burner.
-The disadvantages to some of these types of fire pit burners are that sparkers can be a little finicky: piezo electric sparks can be unreliable and battery operated units require access and ensuring batteries are fresh.
+And lighting a pilot generally carries less risk than directly lighting the main burner.
+The disadvantages to some of these types of fire pit burners are that sparklers can be a little finicky: piezoelectric sparks can be unreliable and battery-operated units require access and ensuring batteries are fresh.
 Paloform uses a match-lit pilot in our manual fire pit burners, which we feel is the best combination of safety and reliability.